 Bring a medium pot of salted water to a boil then cook corn kernels until crisp tender, 2 to 3 minutes.
 Immediately submerge corn into a bowl of ice water to stop cooking.
 Drain.

 In a medium bowl, stir the corn, black beans, tomatoes, onion, garlic, jalapeño, lime juice, olive oil and smoked paprika.
-Season with salt.
+Season with salt — we start with 1/2 teaspoon and go from there.
 Cover with plastic wrap then refrigerate at least 30 minutes before serving.